The Way We Were: Production

+In his 2023 book about the making of the film, journalist Robert Hofler questions Laurents' account of the inspiration for the story, pointing out that Laurents also said Katie was "mainly me" and that Hubbell was partly inspired by Laurents' own two great loves, actor Farley Granger and real estate developer Tom Hatcher.

 Laurents wrote a lengthy treatment for Ray Stark, who read it on a transcontinental flight and called the screenwriter the moment he arrived in Los Angeles to greenlight the project.
 Laurents had been impressed with They Shoot Horses, Don't They? and suggested Sydney Pollack to direct.
 Streisand was impressed that he had studied with Sanford Meisner at the Neighborhood Playhouse in Manhattan and seconded the choice.
 Stark was less enthusiastic, but agreed because Pollack assured him he could deliver Robert Redford for the role of Hubbell, which Laurents had written with Ryan O'Neal in mind.
 O'Neal's affair with Streisand was at its end, and Stark wanted to avoid conflicts between the leads.

 Laurents ultimately regretted recommending Pollack.
 The director demanded the role of Hubbell be made equal to that of Katie and throughout filming, for unexplained reasons, he kept Laurents away from Redford.
 What was intended to be the final draft of the screenplay was written by Laurents and Pollack at Stark's condominium in Sun Valley, Idaho.
 Laurents, dismayed to discover very little of his work remained when it was completed, left the project.
 Over time, 11 writers, including Dalton Trumbo, Alvin Sargent, Paddy Chayefsky, and Herb Gardner, contributed to the script.
 The result was a garbled story filled with holes that neither Streisand nor Redford liked.
 Laurents was asked to return and did so only after demanding and receiving an exorbitant amount of money.

 Because the film's start date was delayed while it underwent numerous rewrites, Cornell was lost as a shooting location; filming instead took place at Union College in Schenectady, New York.
 Other locations included the village of Ballston Spa in upstate New York; Central Park; the beach in Malibu, California; and Union Station in Los Angeles, the latter for a scene Laurents felt was absurd and fought to have deleted, without success.